popstas/windows11-manager/README.md

 Rules based manager of windows state for Windows 11: position, desktop, pin.

+## Attention
+Project is dirty and will not work out of the box.

 ## Features:
 - Place windows by config rules
 - Find window by title/path regex